Deploying Redis Enterprise for GKE and Serverless App on Anthos Bare Metal

 Access to a standard internet browser (Chrome browser recommended).

-Time to complete the lab.
+Time to complete the lab—remember, once you start, you cannot pause a lab.

-How to start your lab and sign in to the Google Cloud Console
+How to start your lab and sign in to the Google Cloud console

 Click the Start Lab button.
-If you need to pay for the lab, a pop-up opens for you to select your payment method.
+If you need to pay for the lab, a dialog opens for you to select your payment method.

-On the left is a panel populated with the temporary credentials that you must use for this lab.
+The temporary credentials that you must use for this lab

 The lab spins up resources, and then opens another tab that shows the Sign in page.

-Tip: Open the tabs in separate windows, side-by-side.
+Tip: Arrange the tabs in separate windows, side-by-side.

-Important: You must use the credentials from the left panel.
-Do not use your Google Cloud Training credentials.
-If you have your own Google Cloud account, do not use it for this lab (avoids incurring charges).
+Important: You must use the credentials the lab provides you.
+Do not use your Google Cloud account credentials.

 Click through the subsequent pages: